vennet-developers/gitcook/README.md

 CLI to manage git actions easily

 Options:
   -V, --version     output the version number
   -h, --help        display help for command

 Commands:
-  check           Checks if you are up to date stats           Check how many downloads has the tool init [options]  Wizard to create a conventional commit help [command]  display help for command
+  check             Checks if you are up to date stats             Check how many downloads has the tool init [options]    Init a new branch locally and remotely based of user selection commit [options]  Wizard to create a conventional commit help [command]    display help for command
 ```

 <br>